SylvainLeDEV/SylvainLeDEV.github.io/README.md

 - [JavaScript](https://developer.mozilla.org/fr/docs/Web/JavaScript)
 - [Sass](https://sass-lang.com/)

-I used sass for this project, but it's not necessaries.

 During this exercise, I reviewed BEM, sass, figma and a few others...
 The carousel is without libraries, just simple javascript, I used my brain to create this.
+And design, it’s not my cup of tea.

-So be lenient and enjoy!
+So be lenient and enjoy !

 Right now, I am letting my code like this because I have another project.
 I promise I will improve it in the future.